 It can be easy to assume that while bullying is unpleasant, it’s a ‘normal’ part of childhood and isn’t necessarily a huge case.
 Current research suggests that suicide attempts among adolescents have nearly doubled since 2008, making it the 2nd leading cause of death for individuals around 10-34 years of age.
 With nearly one in five children being bullied each year, it’s a statistic that parents should not ignore.

 Our children have grown up in a world of technology.
 At a young age, they possess almost all sorts of gadgets that can easily expose them to the outside world unguarded.
-Their reliance on technology and social media gives them easy access to connect to people they don’t really know.
-Thus, influencing them to change their ways in order to “fit in” or “belong” in a society they want to be involved in.
+Their reliance on technology and social media gives them easy access to connect to people they don’t know.
+Thus, influencing them to change their ways to “fit in” or “belong” in a society they want to be involved in.
 Cyberbullying can happen on apps and social networks that you don’t even know exist.
 It can occur over gaming platforms and in extreme cases, could be threats or blackmail over the dark web.

 1. They become uneasy or withdrawn.

 As children enter adolescence, it’s common for their behaviour to change.
 They’ll crave independence and privacy, and will likely spend less time with their parents and more with their friends.
 These normal changes in behaviour can make it a little tricky to spot warning signs, so it’s best to always keep an eye out.
-If you’ve gone down the route of studying child and youth counselling courses, it can be easier to tell what ‘normal’ behaviour is.
+If you’ve gone down the route of studying child and youth counselling online courses, it can be easier to tell what ‘normal’ behaviour is.
 Isolation is often a critical warning sign, so be aware and keep an eye out for this in your child.

 2. They don’t want to go to school.